Chief Constable of the PSNI & Northern Ireland Policing Board v Agnew & Others Posted In: Case Law

-Type of Claim / JurisdictionWorking Time and Leave, Policies and Procedures, Pay and Conditions of Employment
+Type of Claim / JurisdictionWorking Time, Policies and Procedures, Pay

 This case centred upon the calculation of holiday pay to police officers and civilians working for the PSNI.
 Holiday pay was calculated based upon the basic salary of officers rather than taking their overtime into account.
 The Chief Constable conceded that overtime should have been taken into account in accordance with the Working Time Regulations (Northern Ireland) 1998.
 The Court of Appeal had to decide, inter alia, the following issues:

 (a) Whether a series of unlawful deductions allows for a claim back to November 1998 (when the Working Time Regulations were brought into effect) or a three-month limit should be imposed?

 (b) In calculating the daily rate

 Click here to login and access the full article.Log in now to read the full article